free photo on Pixabay

 2 And when the Sabbath had come, He began to teach in the synagogue.
 And many hearing Him were astonished, saying, “Where did this Man get these things?
 And what wisdom is this which is given to Him, that such mighty works are performed by His hands!
 3 Is this not the carpenter, the Son of Mary, and brother of James, Joses, Judas, and Simon?
 And are not His sisters here with us?”
 So they were offended at Him.

 astonished - In this case, astonished doesn't have a good meaning.
-In this case, it means according to the Strong's Concordance, to strike, to expel by a blow.
+In this case, according to the Strong's Concordance, it means to strike, to expel by a blow.

 When Jesus began to teach and have wisdom, the people got angry because they viewed Him as just a carpenter that grew up in their town.
 They were so offended by His popularity, and His wisdom that they wanted to strike Him!

-We see the people offended by what happened in Luke 4 as well when Jesus went to His hometown and read a passage about the Messiah in Isaiah.
+We see the people offended by what happened in Luke 4 as well when Jesus went to His hometown and read a passage about the Messiah in book of Isaiah.
 The people were offended at Jesus because His did not meet their expectations.
 They viewed Him as a simple carpenter, not the Messiah.
 He was saying something that they did not understand!